-Green foods are the lowest calorie and/or most nutrient-dense foods.
-Many of these foods contain a high amount of fiber, which can help to keep you full for longer.
+Green foods are the lowest-calorie and/or most nutrient-dense foods.
+Many of these foods contain a high amount of fiber, which can help keep you full longer.

-To lose weight, Noom recommends a diet that mainly consists of green foods.1
+To lose weight, Noom recommends a diet mainly consisting of green foods.1

 Tofu, tuna, non-fat dairy products, and milk alternatives are the only protein sources under the green category.1

 Yellow foods contain more calories and/or fewer nutrients per serving.
 This means they are more calorie-dense and less nutrient-dense than Noom’s green foods.

 Compared to red foods, they don’t add as many calories to your diet.
 Many foods from this list are also protein-rich, which can help you feel satiated for extended periods.

 The yellow category also has other random food items like popcorn, low-sodium canned soups, and instant potatoes.
 Avocados are the only fruits listed under it.1

 Red foods have the highest calorie density and/or the least healthy nutrients.
 However, many foods on the red list (like seeds and nuts) are highly nutritious.